AlegDreg/BlazorMiniApp/README.md

 - changing the status of an element.

 ## How to use it?
-- create a migration
+- create a migration to mysql database;
-- launch
+- launch.